 Sardinia's highest mountain range, the Monti del Gennargentu, is a very lonesome region, which has only one access road between the mountain towns of Fonni and Désulu.
 Far from being very rugged, the mountains resemble green hills, barren of almost all vegetation.
 The timberline reaches some 1400m which is very low for a mediterrenean island, located around 40° latitude (in fact the 40th parallel cuts through the range between the highest summits).
 The reason for the barrenness lies in the fact, that in the 18th and 19th centuries most of the oak forests of the island were cut down to produce something as prosaic as - charcoal.

 Today only the remnants of charcoal kilns and old mule trails - mulaterias -tell of this history.
 The mulaterias serve as hiking trials, especially near the coast, where the limestone rocks of Supramonte and the undergrowth otherwise would block every way.
 Some of the trails follow ingeniously constructed paths into the coastal gorges.
-The Baccu Maore Gorge is one example.
+The Baccu Maore Gorge

 All of Sardinia's highest mountains are located within a small area at the centre of the Monti del Gennargentu.
 The ridge that connects them forms a half circle, open to the west.
 Except for the southern coast, the whole island can be seen from the ridge, sometimes - on very clear days - the view reaches Corsica to the north and the Italian mainland to the east.